imlixinyang/FlashWorld/README.md

 The code is actively updated.
 Please stay tuned!

+- [2025.10.19] We release a Command Line Interface.
+If you want to achieve the **best** generation results with FlashWorld, you can create a good input JSON using the Web Interface and then use the CLI to regenerate and render the scene.

 - [2025.10.17] We release an online demo on Huggingface Spaces at [FlashWorld Online Demo](https://huggingface.co/spaces/imlixinyang/FlashWorld-Demo-Spark).

 - [2025.10.16] Paper and local demo code released.